grinnell-cs/csc151-images/_eboards/eboard04-3.md

   topic the first time through.
     * Most of the time: You can make it up on the SoLAs.
     * Some of the time: You can also try the next week.
+* If you struggled,
+    * Talk to Sam or
+    * Talk to an evening tutor or
+    * Reread the reading or
+    * Redo the corresponding lab or
+    * Attend a mentor session and ask questions

 ### A note on pre-reflections